levan92/deep_sort_realtime/README.md

 ## Dependencies

-`requirements.txt` gives the default packages required (installs torch/torchvision to use the default mobilenet embedder), modify accordingly.
+`requirements.txt` gives the default packages required (it installs torch/torchvision to use the default mobilenet embedder), modify accordingly.

 Main dependencies are: